IHE/pharm-mpd/input/pagecontent/pharm-9.md

 ##### X:Y.Z.4.2.2 Message Semantics

-The Response **SHALL** be a search `Bundle` containing the MedicationRequests (optionally RequestGroups if that is part of the search).
+The Response **SHALL** be a search `Bundle` containing the matching `MedicationDispense` resources.

 ###### X:Y.Z.4.2.2.1 Resource content

-The content of the MedicationRequests in the `Bundle` **SHALL** conform to the profiles defined in the [MedicationOrder](StructureDefinition-IHEMedicationOrder.html) profile.
+The content of the `MedicationDispense` resources in the `Bundle` **SHALL** conform to the profiles defined in the IHE [MedicationDispense](StructureDefinition-IHEMedicationDispense.html) profile.

 In case of error, the response **SHALL** contain an `OperationOutcome`.

 ##### X:Y.Z.4.2.3 Expected Actions

-Upon receiving the response, the [Dispense Consumer](actors-transactions.html#dispense-consumer) can will store, process or initiate handling of the orders as part of the business process.
+Upon receiving the response, the [Dispense Consumer](actors-transactions.html#dispense-consumer) will store, process or initiate handling of the orders as part of the business process.